nicolaDeCristofaro/punk-gpu-lab/README.md

 #### Option 1: Local State (default)

-No extra configuration is needed—Terraform will create a `terraform.tfstate` file in your working directory.
+No extra configuration is needed, Terraform will create a `terraform.tfstate` file in your working directory.

 **⚠️ Warning**: Local state is not shared, lacks locking, and can be accidentally lost or overwritten.

-\*In this repo it is assumed the use of remote backend for storing state, so if you want to use local state, comment or delete the `backend.tf` file.
+\*In this repo it is assumed the use of remote backend for storing state, so if you want to use local state, comment or delete the `backend.tf` file, before launch.

 #### Option 2: Remote State with S3 (recommended)